Should I save or invest?

 - What is the minimum amount I can invest?

-- Can I invest in more than one fund in my Investment Pot?
+- Can I invest in more than one fund in my investment account?

 - What is a contract note?

-- Are Investment Pots available on Joint Accounts?
+- Are Monzo Investments available on Joint Accounts?

-- Can I change the fund/risk level of my Investment Pot?
+- Can I change the fund/risk level of my investment account?